About The Equipping Bible™ and Its Designer, Sunny

 - Input — Investigate, catalog, categorize, organize, systematize, integrate, document, access, disseminate

-for their skepticism and rejection of authority for authority's sake.
-Due to these traits, many INTPs become scientists
+notorious for their skepticism and rejection of authority for authority's sake.
+Due to these traits, many INTPs

-my faith.
-I find that lots of things in life seem contradictory at first glance but there's often a clear explanation if
+science and my faith.
+I find that lots of things in life seem contradictory at first glance but there's often a clear

 A Little About How The Equipping Bible™ Came to Be